Unanderra–Moss Vale railway line: Services

 A NSW TrainLink road coach service is now provided in lieu of the former rail service.
 The three times daily service stops at Wollongong, Dapto and Albion Park stations, Hoddle Street Burrawang, Illawarra Highway Robertson, then at Bowral and Moss Vale stations.
 One service per day also serves Exeter and Bundanoon stations.

 Limestone freight continues to operate, and the line remains a valuable freight link to the shipping terminal at Port Kembla and various industries in the Illawarra region.
 It is a useful bypass line when engineering works close the Main South line.

 The line remains popular with steam locomotive hauled services from Sydney as the line allows them to operate a loop without the need to turn the locomotive.

 Deviation

 A section of the line was deviated in 1973 to avoid Wingecarribee Reservoir.

-Derailment
+Derailments

+The single recorded fatal accident on the line occurred in 1998.
+The train derailed after striking debris thrown on the track from a bridge collapse, killing both drivers.
+In 2004, the Rail Infrastructure Corporation was fined $300,000 for failing to ensure the rail line was free of hazards.

-On 15 December 2020, 39 wagons of a grain train on its way to Port Kembla were derailed near Farmborough Heights around 5.00am, losing most of its 2,600 tonnes of grain.
+On 15 December 2020, 39 out of 41 wagons of a grain train on its way to Port Kembla were derailed near Farmborough Heights around 5:00am, losing most of its 2,600 tonnes of grain.